-THEY DO NOT tell people what to do next (no credible Resource can really even do that...)
-BUT THEY DO help a person pick the Path that matches their natural strengths, interests and talents.
+There's an Assessment Tool that brings clarity and direction to what a person needs to thrive at work, and it's the tool that has helped me the most on my own career journey.
+It reveals what kind of environments energize you and what will stress you out.
+IT DOES NOT tell people what to do next (no credible Resource can really even do that...)
+BUT IT DOES help a person pick the Path that matches their natural strengths, interests and talents.

 This part of the article requires your participation.
 Think back - what advice has stayed with you over the years?
 What did someone say or do that helped you?
 Have you found insight, tools and/or resources that could help others?
 Emails are not collected here.